-Tasks should not be made global unless remote tasks must interact with them.
-This avoids the system overhead incurred by the creation of a global task.
-When a global task is created, the task's name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.
+The TCB for a global task is allocated on the local node.
+Task should not be made global unless remote tasks must interact with the task.
+This is to avoid the system overhead incurred by the creation of a global task.
+When a global task is created, the task's name and identifier must be transmitted to every node in the system for insertion in the local copy of the global object table.